New StudentsFederal Direct Loans

 Parents who demonstrate appropriate credit worthiness are eligible to borrow a low interest loan, up to the cost of education less any financial aid received, for their student.
 TCC requires the student to complete the FAFSA and to have a valid ISIR or SAR on file in Financial Aid in order to process a PLUS Loan.
 Tuition and fees are not deferred for students awarded PLUS loans.

 Independent students, or students whose parents are denied for the PLUS

 Independent students, or students whose parents are denied for the Parent's Loan for Undergraduate Students (PLUS), may be eligible to borrow up to an additional $6,000 per academic year in this program, split over two terms.
 Students who are awarded a Direct Loan are not required to borrow.
 However, students who choose to keep the loan must complete the Master Promissory Note online at StudentAid.gov .
 The Promissory Note must be completed as funds may not be used for deferment of tuition and fees and funds will not be forwarded to TCC until this form is received and verified.
 If a student chooses to reject the Direct Loan, he/she must notify the Financial Aid Office so the loan can be cancelled.

 Students who borrow their aggregate Federal Direct Loan limit while at TCC will not be eligible for additional funding at another division institution.
 Loan totals can be reviewed on the National Student Loan Data System.

-To apply for any loans indicated on this page, a student must be enrolled for at least six eligible credit hours as a degree seeking student and meet the financial aid satisfactory progress requirements.
+To apply for any loans indicated on this page, a student must be enrolled for at least six eligible credit hours as a degree seeking student and meet the standards of Satisfactory Academic Progress for Financial Aid.